Score-Regularized Joint Sampling with Importance Weights for Flow Matching: Preliminaries Related Work

-from $t=0$ to $t=1$, where $v_\theta(x,t)$ is a learned time-dependent velocity field and $p_0$ is a tractable base density (e.g., a standard Gaussian).
-The ODE can be solved by a first-order integrator such as Euler’s method:
+from $t=0$ to $t=1$, where $v_\theta(x,t)$ is a learned time-dependent velocity field and $p_0$ is a tractable base density (\textit{e.g.}, a standard Gaussian).
+The ODE can be solved by a first-order integrator such as Euler's method: